yeoldegrove/ha-sap-terraform-deployments/README.md

 **Terraform** is used to create the required infrastructure in the specified cloud.

-The code is divided into sub directores for each terraform provider and split into different terraform modules.
+The code is divided into sub directories for each terraform provider and split into different terraform modules.
 There are also some abstracted _generic_modules_

 ```